numselli/ProtoBot/CONTRIBUTING.md

 #### Enmap

-ProtoBot depends on Enmap and SQLite3 for data storage.
+Lexi depends on Enmap and SQLite3 for data storage.
 Follow the [Enmap Prerequisites Installation](https://enmap.evie.dev/install#pre-requisites) steps and then return here.